 Practice Your Favorite Song

-So choose one of your favorite songs, find a video tutorial, and practice, practice and then practice some more.
+So choose one of your favorite songs (maybe start with one of these easy ukulele songs), find a video tutorial, and practice, practice and then practice some more.

 About The Author